syncfusion-content/blazor-docs/blazor/barcode/export.md

 ---
 layout: post
 title: Export in Blazor Barcode Component | Syncfusion
-description: Learn about Export in Blazor Barcode component of Syncfusion, and more details.
+description: Learn here all about Export in Syncfusion Blazor Barcode component and more.
 platform: Blazor
 control: Barcode
 documentation: ug
 ---

-# Export
+# Export in Blazor Barcode Component

 ## Export